rbs-bschaechtelin/docker-proximis/README.md

 ## Architecture
 Here are the environment containers:

-* `application`: This is the Proximis application code container,
-* `nginx`: This is the Nginx server container (in which the application volume is mounted),
+* `nginx`: This is the Nginx server container (in which the shared volume is mounted),
-* `php`: This is the PHP-FPM container (in which the application volume is mounted too),
+* `php`: This is the PHP-FPM container (in which the shared volume is mounted too),
 * `mysql`: This is the MariaDB server container,
 * `elasticsearch`: This is the Elasticsearch container.